 The second show of the ‘Altered Space’ programme, ‘Nothing From Something’ focused on the relationship between the viewer and the surrounding space.
 Alison Dalwood’s photographs printed on the reverse of fragile, semi-opaque film merged with and only slightly altered the existing architecture of the room.

-Focusing on the relationship between viewer and the surrounding space through the installation of photographs printed on the reverse of fragile, semi-opaque film, Dalwood's work subtly merges with and alters the existing architecture.
-Dalwood’s focus is perception and the spectator’s role in shaping both the form and the meaning of the work.
+Dalwood focuses on the spectator’s role in shaping both the form and the meaning of the work.
 By a process of partly dissolving the centre of what’s perceived, her photography echoes the way our peripheral vision is blurred or indistinct, while an emphasis on minimal materials brings into play the viewer’s imagination.
-She introduces atmospheric space through images of windows, curtains, traces of old wallpaper, and combines these with a sculptural attention to media and installation.
-The reflective surfaces she uses simultaneously activate the surrounding space while becoming a place containing movement; the viewer is caught, whether consciously or unconsciously, between perception of the visible object and what makes it visible: light.
+She created an atmospheric space through images of windows, curtains, traces of old wallpaper, and combines these with a sculptural attention to media and installation.
+The reflective surfaces simultaneously mirrored the surrounding space, becoming itself a place of movement, in which the viewer finds themselves caught.